Windos/windos.github.io/_posts/2018-03-26-veeam-my-first-virtual-lab.md

 **What** – Application Group

 This defines which VMs will be part of your lab.
-It can also define which special role each VM performs and any non-standard timings are needed.
-For example one of your VMs may be a domain control that takes a really long time to boot for whatever reason.
+It can also specify which special role each VM performs and any non-standard timings that are needed.
+For example, one of your VMs may be a domain control that takes a really long time to boot for whatever reason.

 **Where** – Virtual Lab